EarthScope/ispaq/README.md

 metadata on their own workstations and construct on-the-spot data quality analyses on that data.

 Output is provided in CSV format for tabular metrics.
-In addition, Probability Density Functions (PDF) for single days can be plotted to PNG image files.
+In addition, Probability Density Functions (PDF) can be plotted to PNG image files.
+The PDF plots also include the New High Noise Model and the New Low Noise Model curves [Peterson,1993](https://doi.org/10.3133/ofr93322) and the minimum, maximum, and mode PDF statistics curves.

 The business logic for MUSTANG metrics is emulated through [ObsPy](https://github.com/obspy/obspy/wiki) and custom Python code and the core calculations are performed using the same R packages as used by